IPA.CONF(5) IPA.CONF(5)

 worktime = <X> *;

-<X> means a day of a week.
-Valid values for <X> are: `S' Sunday, `M'
+<X> means a week day.
+Valid values for <X> are: `S' Sunday, `M' Mon-

-Monday, `T' Tuesday, `W' Wednesday, `H' Thursday, `F' Friday, `A' Sat-
+day, `T' Tuesday, `W' Wednesday, `H' Thursday, `F' Friday, `A' Satur-

-not be overlapped or be placed not in the order.
+be overlapped or be placed not in the order.

-00:00-24:00 interval or the `*' character means a whole day.
+00:00-24:00 interval or the `*' character means whole day.

-placed is called ``active'', else it is called ``inactive''.
+is placed is called ``active'', else it is called ``inactive''.

 What exactly this parameter defines for autorules, rules, limits and

-thresholds read in appropriate paragraphs.
+thresholds read in the appropriate paragraphs.

 Note that time intervals given in the worktime parameter do not guaran-